gica3618/pythonradex/docs/difference_pythonradex_RADEX.rst

    :width: 80%
    :alt: Flux comparison RADEX vs pythonradex for spherical geometries

-   Flux ratio between `RADEX` and `pythonradex` for spherical geometries as a function of optical depth.
+   Flux ratios computed using the formulas employed by `RADEX` and `pythonradex` for spherical geometries, as a function of optical depth.

 To verify that ``pythonradex`` calculates the flux correctly, one may consider the optically thin limit where the flux can be calculated directly.
 In this limit, all photons escape the source.
 The total flux (in [W/m\ :sup:`2`]) is then simply given by